StacAttacc/flutter-and-dart-abridged/README.md

     -explain why things work the way they do
     -make little cheatsheets for the basics of flutter and dart

-Why am I doing this? boredom, professionally undiagnosed autism, spite and seeing you succeed Is this free? yes, all the best things are, I love free stuff
+Why am I doing this? boredom, professionally undiagnosed autism, spite and success

+Is this free? yes, all the best things are, I love free stuff

 !!DISCLAIMER!!
 I may not update this for future versions of flutter and it may not be 100% accurate, but it will stil help